Emergency telephone number: Enhanced 911

 Gradually, various problems were overcome; "smart" or "enhanced 911" systems were developed that not only would display the caller's number and address at the dispatch center but also could be configured so that 911 calls were automatically routed to the correct dispatch center, regardless of what central office the caller was served from.
 In the United States, most cities have E911 systems either in use, or in their emergency systems design plans.

-988

-On July 16, 2020, the US's FCC designated 988 as the "Suicide Prevention Hotline" emergency number.
-The National Suicide Prevention Lifeline, whose original phone number was 1-800-273-8255 switched to 988 on July 16, 2022.
-Carriers were required to update their dialing plan programming nationwide before it can be implemented.
-Many area codes which previously allowed 7 digit "local" dialing are now required to dial the entire 10 digit number as their region completes switch reprogramming.

 17, 18

 In France, many telephone exchanges were closed at night but it was still possible to make emergency calls.
 An operator had to connect the emergency calls only.
 In 1913, an automatic system was set up.
 It made provision for calling the police by dialing 17 and the fire brigade by dialing 18.
 As more manual telephone exchanges were converted to dial operation, more and more subscribers had access to these special numbers.
 The service was not widespread until the 1970s.